Gray treefrog

-The gray treefrog (Dryophytes versicolor) is a species of small arboreal holarctic tree frog native to much of the eastern United States and southeastern Canada.
+The gray treefrog (Dryophytes versicolor) is a species of small arboreal frog in the family Hylidae.
+The species is native to much of the eastern United States and southeastern Canada.

-It is sometimes referred to as the eastern gray treefrog, northern gray treefrog, common gray treefrog, or tetraploid gray treefrog to distinguish it from its more southern, genetically disparate relative, Cope's gray treefrog.
+It is sometimes referred to as the eastern gray treefrog, northern gray treefrog, common gray treefrog, or tetraploid gray treefrog to distinguish it from its more southern, genetically distinct relative, Cope's gray treefrog.

 Description

-As the scientific name implies, gray treefrogs are variable in color.
-This ability to vary their color provides them with the ability to camouflage themselves from gray to green or brown, depending on the environment around them.
-H. versicolor can change from nearly black to nearly white.
-They change color at a slower rate than a chameleon.
-A unique aspect of the appearance of gray treefrogs is that its legs feature a dark band-like pattern which then contrast sharply with the black-marked bright yellow or orange under the sides of its legs and arms.
+As the specific name versicolor implies, the gray treefrog is variable in color.
+This ability to vary its color provides it with the ability to camouflage itself from gray to green or brown, depending on the environment around it.
+Dryophytes versicolor can change from nearly black to nearly white.
+It changes color at a slower rate than a chameleon.
+A unique aspect of the appearance of the gray treefrog is that its legs feature a dark band-like pattern which then contrast sharply with the black-marked bright yellow or orange under the sides of its legs and arms.
 Dead gray treefrogs and ones in unnatural surroundings are predominantly gray.
-The female does not call however, the male does call.
-Female gray treefrogs are usually larger than their male counterparts.
-They are relatively small compared to other North American frog species, typically attaining no more than 1.5 to 2 in in length.
-Their skin has a lumpy texture to it, giving them a warty appearance.
+The female does not call; however, the male does call.
+The female gray treefrog is usually larger than its male counterpart.
+The gray treefrog is relatively small compared to other North American frog species, typically attaining no more than 1.5 to 2 in in snout-to-vent length (SVL).
+The skin has a lumpy texture to it, giving it a warty appearance.

-This species is virtually indistinguishable from Cope's gray treefrog, the only readily noticeable difference being that Cope's Gray treefrog has a shorter, faster call.
+This species is virtually indistinguishable from Cope's gray treefrog, the only readily noticeable difference being that Cope's gray treefrog has a shorter, faster call.
 This varies depending on the temperature, however, as the call rates of both gray treefrogs are temperature dependent.
 At lower temperatures, Cope's gray treefrog can have a call rate approximating that of the gray treefrog.
 This difference in calling can be heard, but it is best quantified by counting the number of pulses per second in their whistled trills.
 At usual temperatures, the gray treefrog has a pulse rate of 16 to 34 pulses per second, while Cope's gray treefrog has a pulse rate of 34 to 60 pulses per second.
 Even though there is potential for overlap, because of the temperature dependence of the pulse frequency the two species are easily distinguished where they occur together.
-At a given temperature, the pulse frequency for the gray treefrog is approximately 1/2 that of Cope's gray treefrog.
+At a given temperature, the pulse frequency for the gray treefrog is approximately one-half that of Cope's gray treefrog.